Weekly overview of Azerbaijan's currency market

 1.7

-The official exchange rate of the manat against the euro declined by 0.0067 manat.
-The average AZN/EUR rate increased by 0.0027 manat, to 1.8747 manat.
+The official exchange rate of the manat against the euro increased by 0.0202 manat.
+The average AZN/EUR rate grew by 0.0062 manat, to 1.8686 manat.

 |